ohmbre/ohmstudio/README.md

 # Ωhmstudio

 Work-in-progress virtual modular synthesizer for audio and video.
 Custom designed for ohmbre hardware synthesizer, a eurorack module with a touchscreen and analog-to-digital / vice-versa converters to play nicely with patching in and out of analog synthsizers.
-Yet it is easily portable to any Unix / Android / Mac / iOS / Windows / Browser platform thanks to the qml language it uses.
+Yet it is a fully standalone synthesis app easily portable to any Unix / Android / Mac / iOS / Windows / Browser platform thanks to the qml language it uses.

 ### Build and Runtime Dependencies